bfh/NewWorld/README.md

 # MVP (minimal viable product)
 You spawn on a fixed map and expand your civilisation over all of it.
 You need ressources (Food and Materials) to expand your civilisation.
 # Inspirations
-- Foundation by Isaac asimov
+- Foundation by Isaac Asimov
 - Banished
 - Stellaris
 - Civilization